oldfossil49/SharkAI-README/README.md

 ## Installation and Usage

 Generally not applicable in this data and information archive.
 The R code, provided in this contribution for specific instances of data generation and statistical analyses, can be enabled using R or R Studio open source software (R Core Team 2022).
+The README file uses .md file format (e.g., can be accessed with github editor).
+The R code is presented in .R file format.

 ## License